-D. Permits:
+D. PERMITS

-- 1. Permits shall be issued or denied as soon as practicable but in any event not later than twenty (20) working days after receipt by the local Issuing Authority of a completed application, providing variances and bonding are obtained, where necessary. - 2.
-No permit shall be issued by the Issuing Authority unless the erosion and sedimentation control plan has been approved by the District and the Issuing Authority has affirmatively determined that the plan is in compliance with this ordinance, any variances required by Chapter XII, Article III, C. 15 and 16 are obtained, bonding requirements, if necessary, as per Chapter XII, Article IV, B. 5. (b) Are met and all ordinances and rules and regulations in effect within the jurisdictional boundaries of the local Issuing Authority are met.
+- 1. Permits shall be issued or denied as soon as practicable but, in any event, not later than forty-five (45) days after receipt by the LIA of a completed application, providing variances and bonding are obtained, where necessary and all applicable fees have been paid prior to permit issuance.
+The permit shall include conditions under which the activity may be undertaken. - 2.
+The Local Issuing Authority shall not issue a permit unless the erosion, sedimentation and pollution control plan has been approved by the Georgia Soil and Water District or their designee and the LIA has affirmatively determined that the plan follows this ordinance, any variances required by Section IV C. 15. & 16. are obtained, bonding requirements, if necessary, as per Section V B. 6. are met and all ordinances and rules and regulations in effect within the jurisdictional boundaries of the Local Issuing Authority are met.
 If the permit is denied, the reason for denial shall be furnished to the applicant. - 3.
-If the tract is to be developed in phases, then a separated permit shall be required for each phase. - 4.
-The permit may be suspended, revoked, or modified by the Issuing Authority, as to all or any portion of the land affected by the plan, upon finding that the holder or his successor in the title is not in compliance with the approved erosion and sedimentation control plan or that the holder or his successor in title is in violation of this ordinance.
-A holder of a permit shall notify any successor in title to him as to all or any portion of the land affected by the approved plan of the conditions contained in the permit. - 5.
-All permits must be posted on site.
-Permits must be protected form weathering, and be accessible to the Land Development Officer.
+Any land-disturbing activities by a LIA shall be subject to the same requirements of this ordinance, and any other ordinances relating to land development, as are applied to private persons and the division shall enforce such requirements upon the local issuing authority. - 4.
+If the tract is to be developed in phases, then a separate permit shall be required for each phase. - 5.
+The permit may be suspended, revoked, or modified by the LIA, as to all or any portion of the land affected by the plan, upon finding that the holder or his successor in the title is not in compliance with the approved erosion and sedimentation control plan or that the holder or his successor in title is in violation of this ordinance.
+The holder of a permit shall notify any successor in title to him as to all or any portion of the land affected by the approved plan of the conditions contained in the permit. - 6.
+The LIA may reject a permit application if the applicant has had two or more violations of previous permits or the Erosion and Sedimentation Act permit requirements within three years prior to the date of the application, considering O.C.G.A.
+12-7-7 (f) (1).